- Explore wildlife health

 If you harvest an adult buck with pus weeping from antler pedicles or eye sockets, the deer may have this bacterial infection.
 Though the meat may be contaminated with the CAS-causing bacteria, the infection is usually limited to the head.
 No part of the head should be eaten.
 The other meat is likely safe to eat, as normal cooking temperatures will destroy the bacteria.

 Hemorrhagic disease (HD)

 Hemorrhagic disease (HD) is an acute, infectious, often fatal, viral disease that affects white-tailed deer as well as other hoofed animals.
 In areas where HD regularly occurs, death rates are lower, usually less than 25 percent of the population.
 In areas where the disease rarely occurs, like here in Wisconsin, death rates can be much higher.
 High-density deer herds may have higher mortality rates.
-The disease is caused by either bluetongue virus or the epizootic hemorrhagic disease virus; however, the visible signs of the disease are virtually indistinguishable with both the viruses.
+The disease is caused by either bluetongue virus or the epizootic hemorrhagic disease virus (EHDV); however, the visible signs of the disease are virtually indistinguishable with both the viruses.
 The disease is transmitted by biting flies often referred to as no-see-ums (Culicoides midges).
 The virus does not survive long outside the insect or the deer host.